Huuums/vscode-folder-templates/README.md

 ### fastFolderStructure.structures

-The `fastFolderStructure.structures` configuration takes an `array of objects` where one object equals one Folder Structure.
+The `fastFolderStructure.structures` option takes an `array of objects` where one object equals one Folder Structure.

 Example Structure